 Share prices saw a healthy rise until the end of 2021 when lackluster financials sent things back down.
 Even with a downturn, Gladstone looks strong to continue paying out monthly dividends for the foreseeable future.

 If you put in $10,000 today, you’ll receive 530 shares valued at around $18.9, bringing in roughly $66 monthly.
 Although it doesn’t seem like much money, consider the yield.
 The stock of Gladstone Commercial is now yielding around 7.9%.

 That’s pretty impressive, considering it is around inflation rates.
 Gladstone has a lengthy history of producing returns that are higher than inflation.

 Pembina Pipeline Corporation (NYSE: PBA)

-With many long-term investments still in place, things are looking up for Pembina Pipeline.
+With many long-term investments, things are looking up for Pembina Pipeline.

 Should You Buy Monthly Dividend Stocks?

 Yes!
 However, most publicly traded companies do not provide a monthly dividend, and a quarterly dividend is much more commonplace.
 Many companies were forced to forego a dividend yield when the pandemic first hit as they experienced heavy losses.

 A venture with a monthly yield in today’s market shows that it recovered well from the downturn and has some cash to spare.
 A monthly dividend stock strategy can help you net a consistent monthly income when done carefully.

 You’ll likely won’t find dividend stocks on the less stable OTC markets.
 For a business to be able to pay out a dividend yield, it must have a stable business model to lean on.